Forget foldable phones. Samsung's Bixby assistant is about to get smarter

 "They're really far behind," said Strategy Analytics analyst Jack Narcotta.
 "They might be far enough behind, they may not be able to effectively catch up to any of the market leaders."

 Only 4 percent of US adults accessing voice assistants on a smartphone use Bixby, according to a survey by Voicebox.AI.
-That compares to 44 percent for Apple's Siri, 30 percent using Google Assistant and 17 percent for Alexa.
+That compares to 44 percent for Siri, 30 percent for Google Assistant and 17 percent for Alexa.

+Meanwhile, Amazon's devices account for 63 percent of the smart speaker market in the US, with its Echo and Echo Dot leading the pack, according to an October report from Strategy Analytics.
+Google claimed 17 percent, with its Home and Home Mini in the next two spots.

 Samsung declined to comment ahead of its developer conference.